 Her works have been performed and commissioned by Washington National Opera, the Glimmerglass Festival, vocalists of the Metropolitan Opera, Washington National Symphony, Stuttgart Philharmonic, CCM Philharmonia, the Prague Talich Chamber Orchestra, Florida Chamber Ensemble, Manchester Symphony, Houghton Symphony Orchestra and the Alleghany Chamber Ensemble.

-In 2015-16, Sarah is Composer in Residence with Washington National Opera’s American Opera Initiative program, and will premiere a song cycle for baritone and piano at Eastman School of Music.
+Sarah was Composer in Residence with Washington National Opera’s American Opera Initiative program, and will premiere a song cycle for baritone and piano at Eastman School of Music.
 Other projects include a CD recording on Naxos Records of her song cycle for soprano: Vestige of a Woman and other songs for soprano and piano.
-Future collaborations and commissions in 2016-17 include an orchestral commission with Manchester Symphony entitled Grassroots.
+Future collaborations and commissions in 2017-18 include an orchestral commission with Manchester Symphony entitled Grassroots, a west coast premiere of an orchestral piece entitled, Orca, and an upcoming premiere of a brass chamber piece entitled, Mount Hood.
 Recent residencies and collaborations include the comedic opera, Rodman in North Korea, with librettist Mark Sonnenblick, which received a workshop premiere in 2015 and was selected as a Finalist in the 2015 American Prize competition.
 The workshop premiere of scenes from the opera, Styria, were performed at the John Duffy Institute in 2013.

 She continues to stage direct and has appeared as an Assistant Stage Director for a production of An American Tragedy at The Glimmerglass Festival in 2014, working with composer Tobias Picker, librettist Gene Scheer and director Peter Kazaras.
 Previous stage direction credits include two seasons at Cincinnati Chamber Opera, directing productions of Handel’s Acis and Galatea and Haydn’s il mondo della luna, and with Houghton Lyric Theater, directing productions of Donizetti’s L’elisir d’amore, Schwartz’s Children of Eden and Andrew Lloyd Webber’s Phantom of the Opera.